Chapter 2 Visualization 1

 linewidth = 2)

 Nice!
-In addition to adding color, I’ve made the lines a little thicker here by setting the size argument to 2.
+In addition to adding color, I’ve made the lines a little thicker here by setting the linewidth argument to 2.

 Grouping is very useful for bar plots.
 Let’s take a look at how the average price of diamonds looks like taking into account both cut and color (I know – exciting times!).
 Let’s put the color on the x-axis and then group by the cut.